Net Debt/EBITDA Screen: 22 Exchanges, 25 Years, One Signal

 The earlier version of this analysis benchmarked everything against SPY and excluded Japan and the UK.
 Using local-currency benchmarks where available and adding the two previously excluded exchanges, the picture shifts meaningfully:

-- India remains the strongest result by a wide margin (+10.43% excess vs Sensex).
+- India remains the strongest result (+6.50% excess vs Sensex, 17.62% CAGR).
+The universe is NSE-only (removing ~38% duplicate BSE listings).
 Financial conservatism is genuinely rewarded in a market where credit risk is higher, defaults happen, and the gap between a leveraged and unleveraged balance sheet has historically been wide.

 - Brazil (+1.21% vs Bovespa) beats its local benchmark but has a negative Sharpe ratio when adjusted for Brazil's 10.5% risk-free rate.